Difference Between Hadoop vs Spark

 Key Differences between Hadoop and Spark

-Both Hadoop vs Spark are popular choices in the market; let us discuss some of the major difference between Hadoop and Spark:
+Both Hadoop vs Spark are popular choices in the market; let us discuss some of the significant differences between Hadoop and Spark:

-- Hadoop is an open source framework which uses a MapReduce algorithm whereas Spark is lightning fast cluster computing technology, which extends the MapReduce model to efficiently use with more type of computations.
+- Hadoop is an open-source framework that uses a MapReduce algorithm.
+In contrast, Spark is a lightning-fast cluster computing technology that extends the MapReduce model to efficiently use more types of computations.

-- Hadoop’s MapReduce model reads and writes from a disk, thus slow down the processing speed whereas Spark reduces the number of read/write cycles to disk and store intermediate data in-memory, hence faster-processing speed.
+- Hadoop’s MapReduce model reads and writes from a disk, thus slowing down the processing speed.
+In contrast, Spark reduces the number of read/write cycles to disk and stores intermediate data in memory, hence faster-processing speed.

-- Hadoop requires developers to hand code each and every operation whereas Spark is easy to program with RDD – Resilient Distributed Dataset.
+- Hadoop requires developers to hand code every operation, whereas Spark is easy to program with RDD – Resilient Distributed Dataset.

-- Hadoop MapReduce model provides a batch engine, hence dependent on different engines for other requirements whereas Spark performs batch, interactive, Machine Learning and Streaming all in the same cluster.
+- The Hadoop MapReduce model provides a batch engine, hence dependent on different engines for other requirements, whereas Spark performs batch, interactive, Machine Learning, and Streaming all in the same cluster.

-- With Hadoop MapReduce, a developer can only process data in batch mode only whereas Spark can process real-time data through Spark Streaming.
+- With Hadoop MapReduce, a developer can only process data in batch mode, whereas Spark can process real-time data through Spark Streaming.

-- Hadoop needs an external job scheduler for example – Oozie to schedule complex flows whereas Spark has in-memory computation, so it has its own flow scheduler.
+- Hadoop needs an external job scheduler, for example – Oozie, to schedule complex flows, whereas Spark has in-memory computation, so it has its flow scheduler.

-- Hadoop is a cheaper option available while comparing it in terms of cost whereas Spark requires a lot of RAM to run in-memory, thus increasing the cluster and hence cost.
+- Hadoop is a cheaper option compared to cost, whereas Spark requires a lot of RAM to run in-memory, thus increasing the cluster and hence cost.

 Hadoop and Spark Comparison Table